KinneretLab/PostSegmentationAnalysis/README.md

 - `ImageBuilder`, responsible for visualizing aspects of every physical entity in particular frames.
 This generates an actual image.

-Here, we will discuss using `PlotBuilder` as `ImageBuilder` hasn't been created yet, but they follow similar principles.
+Here, we will discuss using `PlotBuilder`:

 Plotting a particular graph usually involves just 3 lines of code.
 For example, if we want to track the mean area as a function of the frame, we would write